JuliaAttic/Meddle.jl/README.md

 Meddle
 ======

+---

+> **2015-09-03**: This package is deprecated & abandoned.
+It is not recommended for use.
+> If you'd like to "revive" it, please submit a PR updating the package.
+> Commit access will be given to anyone interested in taking on maintanence and/or development.

+---

 [![Meddle](http://pkg.julialang.org/badges/Meddle_0.3.svg)](http://pkg.julialang.org/?pkg=Meddle&ver=0.3)
 [![Meddle](http://pkg.julialang.org/badges/Meddle_0.4.svg)](http://pkg.julialang.org/?pkg=Meddle&ver=0.4)

-Meddle is a middleware stack for use with [HttpServer.jl](https://github.com/hackerschool/HttpServer.jl).
+Meddle is a middleware stack for use with [HttpServer.jl](https://github.com/JuliaWeb/HttpServer.jl).

 **Installation**: `Pkg.add("Meddle")`